 A reader posted the following question:

 Treading any new path requires that one gives up the old one.
 Imagine climbing a staircase.
 At some point in time, you must completely abandon the present rung of the ladder to get to the next one.
-With one foot on the preceding rung and other on the next one, it is impossible to advance.
+With one foot on the preceding rung and the other on the next one, it is impossible to advance.
 Often non-fulfillment comes when the seeker wants the best from his past with his present (read chosen) lifestyle.
 It does not work that way.
 A new lifestyle is a new lifestyle.
 It may not have any elements of the past.

 A tamed mind finds it easy to adjust and love it whereas an outwardly focused one wants the best of both worlds.
 In fact, it holds true for all aspects of material life too.
-Mind is always making you compare your past with the present to create a picture of the future, immediate or distant.
+The mind is always making you compare your past with the present to create a picture of the future, immediate or distant.

 If you are willing to relinquish — not the world but your world of desires — treading any path becomes easy.
-Without vairāgya (indifference and dispassion towards the material comforts) it is not possible to tread any spiritual path and without abhyāsa (spiritual discipline), it is impossible to get results.
+Without vairāgya (indifference and dispassion towards material comforts) it is not possible to tread any spiritual path and without abhyāsa (spiritual discipline), it is impossible to get results.
 The path is arduous but peerless work meets priceless rewards!

 There were four members in a household.
 Everybody, Somebody, Anybody and Nobody.
 A bill was overdue.
 Everybody thought Somebody would do it.
 Anybody could have done it but Nobody did it.Don't leave empty-handed, consider contributing.

 It's a good thing to do today.